rob-luke/Neuroimaging.jl/docs/src/types.md

+# Types

+A feature of the Julia programming language is the strong type system.
+This package exploits that strength and defines various types for storing information about your neuroimaging data.

 A number of types are provided to handle different types of data.
 Functions are provided to perform common operations on each type.
 For example, the function channelnames would return the correct